usnistgov/ndn-dpdk/iface/socketface/README.md

 The transmission function provided in `Face.txBurstOp` is `go_SocketFace_TxBurst`.
 It places outgoing L2 frames on the `SocketFace.txQueue` channel.
 A goroutine running `SocketFace.txLoop` function retrieves from the channel, and passes them to `impl.Send`.
-In most cases, DPDK mbuf's internal buffer is casted as a `[]byte`, and does not need copying; however, `dataImpl.Send` would have to copy if the mbuf is segmented.
+In most cases, DPDK mbuf's internal buffer is casted as a `[]byte`, and does not need copying; however, `datagramImpl.Send` would have to copy if the mbuf is segmented.